ilGhera/wc-importer-for-danea/readme.txt

 From your WordPress dashboard

 * Visit 'Plugins > Add New'
-* Search for 'WooCommerce Importer for Danea' and download it.
+* Search for 'ilGhera WooCommerce Importer for Danea' and download it.
-* Activate WooCommerce Importer for Danea from your Plugins page.
+* Activate ilGhera WooCommerce Importer for Danea from your Plugins page.
-* Once Activated, go to WooCommerce/ WooCommerce Importer for Danea.
+* Once Activated, go to WooCommerce/ WC Importer for Danea.

 From WordPress.org

-* Download WooCommerce Importer for Danea
+* Download ilGhera WooCommerce Importer for Danea
 * Upload the 'woocommerce-importer-for-danea' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-* Activate WooCommerce Importer for Danea from your Plugins page.
+* Activate ilGhera WooCommerce Importer for Danea from your Plugins page.
 * Once Activated, go to WooCommerce/ WC Importer for Danea.